neongreen/svod/README.md

 page.
 If something does not work, do not hesitate to ask for help in our [Gitter chat](https://gitter.im/svod-music/svod).

+I recommended to register admin account now.
+Do it now via site's UI.
+Remember that primary admin account always has `"свод"` user name, other info is up to you.

-It's often desirable to have some content in the database, so let's populate it.
-The most important thing is to register admin account.
-Primary admin account always has `"свод"` user name, so you can just register it via UI or with a simple utility called `svod-devel`:
+It's often desirable to have some content in the database, so let's populate it with help of simple utility called `svod-devel`:

 ```
 $ git clone https://github.com/svod-music/svod-devel.git